keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 .# Status of This Memo

-This document is not an Internet Standards Track specification; it is published for informative purposes with the goal to support development of KDBX-based password management applications.
+This document is not normative for the KDBX file format; it is published for informative purposes with the goal to support development of KDBX-based password management applications.